Net-proton number fluctuations in the presence of the QCD critical point: Modeling critical fluctuations near CP

 is an odd polynomial in $\f$.
 The parameters entering Eqs.~\eref{eq:eos_1}-\eref{eq:eos_4} are determined numerically by the Monte-Carlo simulations or by other theoretical tools such as the $\epsilon$-expansion or functional renormalization group methods.
 In~\cite{Guida:1996ep}, renormalization group and field theoretical methods were used to determine the critical exponents and coefficients of $w(\f)$, reading, $\beta=0.325$ and $\delta=4.8169$, and $a=-0.76145$, $b=0.00773$ and $c=1$.
 For the normalization constants $H_0$ and $M_0$ in Eqs.~(\ref{eq:m_cumulant}) and~(\ref{eq:eos_1}) we follow~\cite{Bluhm:2016byc} and set exemplarily, $M_0=5.52\times 10^{-2}\,\rm{GeV}$ and $H_0=3.44\times 10^{-4}\,\rm{GeV}^3$.
 Differentiation of Eqs.~\eref{eq:eos_1}-\eref{eq:eos_4} with respect to $h$ as defined in Eq.~\eref{eq:m_cumulant} allows us to determine the cumulants of the critical mode.
 These expressions are summarized in the appendix of Ref. \cite{Bluhm:2016byc}, and will not be repeated here.

 The parametrization of the magnetic equation of state used in this work provides an accurate description of the order parameter close to the critical point.
 In a simpler, linear parametric representation the coefficients and critical exponents read, $a=-2/3$, $b=0$ and $c=3$, $\beta=1/3$ and $\delta=5$.
 In this representation, the cumulants of the critical mode are considerably simpler and can be found in~\cite{Mukherjee:2015swa,Stephanov:2011pb}.
 We note, that the numerical results presented in~\cite{Bluhm:2016byc} were obtained using this simpler representation.
-Qualitatively, features of the results obtained in these parametrizations are very similar, however the non-monotonic structures due to the critical point are quantitatively more pronounced in the parametrization employed here.
+Qualitatively, features of the results obtained in either of these parametrizations are very similar, however the non-monotonic structures due to the critical point are quantitatively more pronounced in the parametrization which we employ in this study.